JvanKatwijk/qt-dab/README.md

 The picture shows that different secondary data services are available, all sharing the same subchannel, the one that actually contains the journaline data.

-Since it is a secondary **data service**, such a secondary service is automatically activated (and made visible) when the primary service is selected.
+Since it is a secondary **data service**, it is automatically activated (and made visible) on starting up the primary service it belongs to.
-It shows as given below and is selectable by clicking on the items in the journaline window.

 ![6.9](/res/read_me/journaline-2.png?raw=true)
 ![6.9](/res/read_me/journaline-3.png?raw=true)